Minocin pellet-filled capsulesPronunciation

 - Aluminum salts (eg, carbonate) or cimetidine because they may decrease Minocin pellet-filled capsules's effectiveness

-- Acitretin, anticoagulants (eg, warfarin), digoxin, ergot alkaloids (eg, ergotamine), insulin, isotretinoin, methotrexate, methoxyflurane, or theophyllines because the risk of their side effects may be increased by Minocin pellet-filled capsules
+- Anticoagulants (eg, warfarin) or ergot alkaloids (eg, ergotamine) because the risk of their side effects may be increased by Minocin pellet-filled capsules

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Minocin pellet-filled capsules may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Minocin pellet-filled capsules as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with Minocin pellet-filled capsules.
 Talk to your pharmacist if you have questions about this information.

 - Take Minocin pellet-filled capsules by mouth with or without food.